WoodScene/WoodScene.github.io/_pages/about.md

 # Research Interests
 My research interests broadly lie in Natural Language Processing (NLP) and Large Language Models (LLMs).

 My recent work focuses on efficiently and continually adapting LLMs to an ever-changing world characterized by emerging domains and new information.
-This includes topics such as continual learning, model editing, and retrieval-augmented generation.
+This includes topics such as continual learning and model editing.
 Additionally, I have explored LLM post-training and evaluation within the context of Conversational AI, covering tasks like dialogue state tracking and user satisfaction estimation.

 <!--
 I have broad interests in Natural Language Processing (NLP), including dialogue state tracking, user satisfaction estimation, and out-of-distribution detection.